New Zealand Active Investor Plus Visa

 Are there any character requirements?

-Yes, all applicants 17 years or over, must provide a Police Certificate from his country of citizenship and any other country where he has spent 12 months or more over the last 10 years, even if he did not spend that 12 months all in one visit.
+Yes.
+All applicants aged 17 or over must provide a Police Certificate from their country of citizenship and from any other country where they have spent 12 months or more over the last 10 years, even if that 12 months was not spent consecutively.

-How can the applicant prove the funds were lawfully earned from acquired (source of investment funds)?
+How can the applicant prove funds were lawfully earned or acquired?

-The evidence will depend on how he came by the funds.
+Evidence will depend on how the funds were acquired.
 It may include tax returns or certificates, pay slips, business financial statements, business shareholdings, dividends, receipts for property sales, bank certificates, share trading profits, evidence of gifted money, probate and other evidence of inherited money.

-Funds which have been gifted to the applicant are acceptable, as long as the gift was unconditional and lawful, and the funds were originally earned or acquired lawfully.
+Gifted funds are acceptable as long as the gift was unconditional and lawful, and the funds were originally earned or acquired lawfully.

 When is the investment required to be made?

-Funds/assets shall be nominated before the application is submitted.
-But the investment is only required to be made into New Zealand within 6 months following Approval in Principle.
+Funds and assets must be nominated before the application is submitted.
+However, the actual investment into New Zealand is only required within 6 months following Approval in Principle.

-When Immigration New Zealand (“IMZ”) is notified that the investment has been completed, then the conditional Resident Visa is granted (or visas for a family), and the investment period begins.
-This visa allows them to live, work, and study in New Zealand, but it comes with conditions that must be met to progress to permanent residency.
+When Immigration New Zealand is notified that the investment has been completed, a conditional Resident Visa is granted (or visas for a family), and the investment period begins.
+This visa allows the holder to live, work, and study in New Zealand, subject to conditions that must be met to progress to permanent residency.

-• Maintain the minimum required investment for the full investment period (3–5 years depending upon whether they are granted a visa under the ‘growth’ or ‘balanced’ categories).
+The investor must maintain the minimum required investment for the full investment period (3 to 5 years depending on the category).

-• Spend the minimum days in New Zealand as specified.
+They must spend the minimum required days in New Zealand.

 What happens after the investment period?

-After the investment period, provided that the investment and residency conditions have been met, the Visa conditions are lifted and HLG will assist investor to apply for a permanent resident visa.
+After the investment period, provided that the investment and residency conditions have been met, the visa conditions are lifted and the investor can apply for a Permanent Resident Visa.
 This PR visa has no travel restrictions, meaning the investor can leave and return to New Zealand freely.

-• The right to live, work, and study in New Zealand indefinitely.
+The permanent resident has the right to live, work, and study in New Zealand indefinitely.

-• Access to most benefits available to citizens (except voting and certain government jobs).
+They have access to most benefits available to citizens, except voting and certain government jobs.

-After obtaining permanent residency, an investor can apply for New Zealand citizenship once they meet the criteria (time, character and language requirements).
+Five years after obtaining permanent residency, an investor can apply for New Zealand citizenship provided they meet the following criteria:

-• Time in New Zealand: Must have lived in New Zealand for at least 5 years as a resident (i.e., at least 240 days per year for 5 years, and at least 1,350 days total).
+Time in New Zealand: Must have lived in New Zealand for at least 5 years as a resident — at least 240 days per year and at least 1,350 days in total.